-FAQ This FAQ document which provides DC Medicaid policy, payment and billing information about the EAPGs payment method.
+FAQ This FAQ document provides DC Medicaid policy, payment and billing information about the EAPGs payment method.
 FAQs are periodically updated and distributed to hospitals.
-EAPG Information A separate document which provides general information about EAPGs.
+They are published at least annually on the following website: https://dhcf.dc.gov/page/rates-and-reimbursements EAPG Information A separate document which provides general information about EAPGs.
 Provider information sessions Held periodically as needed to keep providers informed about changes.
 Training sessions Outpatient trainings are held periodically to communicate changes as needed.